timothepearce/laravel-time-series-docs/docs/quickstart.md

 }
 ```

 You only scratched the surface of Laravel Quasar.
-If you want to know more about the use cases it can solve, read [the introduction of the Getting Started section](/docs/getting-started/introduction).
+If you want to know more about the use cases it can solve, read [the Getting Started section](/docs/getting-started/what-is-quasar).